-This document was approved by the Shareholders' Meeting of Industrie Chimiche Forestali S.p.A. on 29 April 2024.
+This document has been prepared on a voluntary basis and has not been subjected to approval by the Shareholders' Meeting of Industrie Chimiche Forestali S.p.A. held on 28 April 2025.

 The principles for defining the contents and for quality assurance of the Report